Open the photo you want to edit in the Masking panel, and under Create New Mask, select Subject.

 In the Masking panel, you can also do the following:

-- Click the three-dot icon next to the mask to view More options.
+- Select the three-dot icon next to the mask to view More options.
 You can find options to rename, intersect mask, duplicate, hide, or delete the mask.
-Intersect Mask With creates a new component in the current mask that intersects with other components in the mask.
+Intersect Mask With creates a new component in the current mask that intersects with other components.

-- Temporarily hide a mask.
-Long-press the eye icon next to the mask name.
-To temporarily hide all the masks, long-press the eye icon next to Create New Mask.
+- Long-press the eye icon next to the mask name to temporarily hide a mask.
+Long-press the eye icon next to Create New Mask to temporarily hide all the masks.
 You can also choose to hide a mask by deselecting the eye icon.

-- Hide the masking overlay.
-Deselect Show Overlay to hide the overlay.
+- De-select Show Overlay to hide the overlay.

-- Change the color of the overlay.
-Click the red radio button next to Show Overlay and select the desired color.
-You can also click the three-dot icon to view a range of preset overlay options such as Color Overlay on B&W, Image on B&W, White on Black, and more.
+- To change the overlay's color, select the red radio button next to Show Overlay and select the desired color.
+You can also select the three-dot icon to view various preset overlay options, such as Color Overlay on B&W, Image on B&W, White on Black, and more.

 - Drag the floating Masking panel into the right panel as an alternative layout.